dotnet/docs/docs/core/testing/unit-testing-mstest-writing-tests-attributes.md

 ## Attributes used to identify test classes and methods

 Every test class must have the `TestClass` attribute, and every test method must have the `TestMethod` attribute.
-For more information, see [Anatomy of a unit test](https://learn.microsoft.com/previous-versions/ms182517(v=vs.110)).

 ### `TestClassAttribute`